You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 4. Dill

-The pests that dill attracts are quite varied.
+The pests that dill attracts are varied.
 Some of these pests that like dill include spider mites, parsley worms, aphids, and tomato hornworms.

 5. French Marigold